danielzt/elasticsearch-http-basic/README.md

-**IMPORTANT NOTICE** Fork of original Asquera project, will support multiple users and simple index/method permissions.

 [![Build Status](https://travis-ci.org/Asquera/elasticsearch-http-basic.svg?branch=master)](https://travis-ci.org/Asquera/elasticsearch-http-basic)

 # HTTP Basic / Ip auth for ElasticSearch

+**IMPORTANT NOTICE** Fork of original Asquera project, support multiple users and simple index/method permissions.
+# Be aware that there is no safe way restrict access some indexes, this plugin just force that the "standard" way of acessing, will obey the index selection.
+Altough, there is no garantee on this.

 This plugin provides an extension of ElasticSearchs HTTP Transport module to enable **HTTP basic authentication** and/or **Ip based authentication**.

 Requesting `/` does not request authentication to simplify health check configuration.

-There is no way to configure this on a per index basis.

 ## Version Mapping